 Only those employees of our Office or trusted third party contractors, who need access for business reasons, or whose duties reasonably so require, will be granted access to personal information about patients.

-Our Office has protocols in place for the retention of personal information, which are in compliance with applicable Privacy Laws,
+Our Office has protocols in place for the retention of personal information, which are in compliance with applicable Privacy Laws, regulations and guidelines applicable to our Office.

 If your personal information changes, or if you believe the personal information maintained by our Office is inaccurate, we ask that you contact our Office to have the information updated or corrected.